Characterisation of chaos in meteoroid streams. Application to the Geminids: Method

 Chaos maps are drawn using an indicator that measures the chaoticity of a given orbit.
 Various indicators and methods \citep[such as the analysis in frequency from][]{Laskar_1990} are available to study chaos.

-Here, the indicator has to be suitable for meteoroids analysis: meteoroids evolution is characterised by the effect of non-gravitational forces.
-These forces greatly reduce the timescale: meteoroids survive over a few thousand years at most \citep{Liou_Zook_1997}.
-They also make the problem non-conservative.
+Here, the indicator has to be suitable for meteoroid analyses: meteoroid evolution is characterised by the effects of non-gravitational forces.
+These forces greatly reduce the timescale of meteoroid evolution, meaning that these objects survive for a few thousand years at most \citep{Liou_Zook_1997}; they also make the problem non-conservative.

 The most common chaos indicators are based on the divergence of two initially nearby orbits: a chaotic behaviour is characterised by an exponential divergence, in contrast to the linear divergence of a stable behaviour.
-The Lyapunov characteristics exponent are based on this idea, but they use tangent vector and variational equations instead of nearby orbits, as it is described in Subsect. \ref{subsubsec:formula}.
-Those Lyapunov characteristics exponents are the basis of the indicators we study here.
+The Lyapunov characteristic exponents are based on this idea, but they use tangent vector and variational equations instead of nearby orbits, as described in Subsect. \ref{subsubsec:formula}.
+These Lyapunov characteristic exponents are the basis of the indicators we study here.

 These chaos indicators are either relative or absolute.
 The former are generally used to draw a map over a wide area of the phase space, while the latter are usually used to study a specific object.

-Most indicators may be suitable to our problem.
+Most chaos indicators could potentially be suitable for our problem.
 For example, we could have considered indicators such as the one proposed by \citet{Barrio_2005}, but we restricted ourselves to only a couple of Lyapunov-based indicators, as a complete study is beyond the scope of this paper.